 The God King paused, then shook his head.
 “No.”

 “Well, learn,” Vasher said.
-“Because I charge you with using this army correctly.
+“Because I charge you with this army.
 Use it to protect, not attack.
 Only use it in an emergency.”

 The God King nodded dumbly.

 Vasher glanced at him, then sighed.
 “Your arms become flesh, your eyes gain sight, your feet learn to step.”